-Gram Parsons became enamored of Joshua Tree National Monument in southeastern California.
-Alone or with friends, he would disappear in the desert for days searching for UFOs while under the influence of psilocybin or LSD.
-Before his tour was scheduled to commence in October 1973, Parsons decided to go on one more excursion, accompanying him were friends Margaret Fisher, personal assistant Michael Martin, and Dale McElory, Martin’s girlfriend.
-Gram reserved two rooms (Room 1 & 8) at Joshua Tree Inn.
-They checked in on Monday, September 17, 1973.
+Gram Parsons became enamored with Joshua Tree National Monument in southeastern California.
+Alone or with friends, he would disappear in the desert for days searching for UFOs while under the influence of shrooms or LSD.

-gram_parsons_joshua_tree_inn_death_room_8 joshua_tree_inn_gram_parsons_death_
+gram_parsons_joshua_tree_inn_death_room_8

-On September 18th, Gram dragged the women out to the airport for lunch, throughout which he drank Jack Daniels non-stop.
-When they returned from lunch, McElroy excused herself and went to her room while Gram and Fisher went to his room.
-Gram then proceeded to use some heroin he had scored in town and then topped it off with morphine he acquired from a drug connection, who was also staying at the Inn.
+The next day on September 18th, Parsons dragged the women out to the airport for lunch during which he drank Jack Daniels non-stop.
+When they returned from lunch, McElroy excused herself and went to her room while Parsons and Fisher went to his room.

-room_8_gram_parsons_joshua_tree_inn_death room_8_gram_parsons_joshua_tree_in
+room_8_gram_parsons_joshua_tree_inn_death

 parsons_gram_room_8_joshua_tree_inn

 McElroy had no experience with drug overdoses and no training in CPR.
 She tried to get him breathing again by pumping his back and his chest and giving him mouth-to-mouth.
-“I tried to figure out whether to stay and keep him breathing or leave and get some help….
-I figured if I left, he might die.”

 gram_parsons_on_bike_joshua_tree